A Story Behind

 5. Does it have security certificates?

-When it comes to vulnerable data (for instance, credit card information), you have to make sure that your mobile payment gateway provider is trustworthy.
+When it comes to vulnerable data (for instance, credit card information), you must make sure you choose a secure mobile payment gateway.
 More than 80% of customers feel safer seeing trustworthy payment options on the website.

-While selecting a payment gateway, you might also think about securing the payment data with additional database software.
+While selecting a payment gateway, consider securing the payment data with additional database software.

 Top Payment Gateways to Integrate With an App